 Aedes aegypti mosquito

-The Eck Institute for Global Health is a University-wide enterprise that recognizes health as a fundamental human right and endeavors to promote research, training and service to advance health standards for all people, especially people in low- and middle-income countries, who are disproportionately impacted by preventable diseases.
+Perkins is associated with the Eck Institute for Global Health, a University-wide enterprise that recognizes health as a fundamental human right and endeavors to promote research, training and service to advance health standards for all people, especially people in low and middle-income countries, who are disproportionately impacted by preventable diseases.

-Originally published by Sarah Craig and Brittany Collins at news.nd.edu on January 26, 2016.
+Originally published by Brandi Klingerman at news.nd.edu on May 12, 2016.